althea-net/community/README.md

 # Althea Community

-Althea is a complete ecosystem built with different components ranging from DeFi to hardware.
-The community consists of a diverse group of builders, developers, partners, and users for every part of the ecosysem.
-Despite our varying focuses and interests, we all build together with the same goal of wanting to ensure decentralized connectivity across the globe.
-As each network is built and each new community springs up, we're committed to providing a place for sharing and organizing.
-Our community is categorized into these distinct areas of interest:
+Althea is a complete ecosystem with complimentary parts components.
+Each component is a project and community in its own right.
+These communities consists of a diverse group of builders, developers, partners, and users for every part of the ecosysem.
+Despite the varying focuses and interests in the community, the same goal is shared of wanting to ensure decentralized connectivity across the globe.
+With each network and application built the community is committed to providing a place for sharing and organizing for each other.

+The ecosystem and its communities are broken up into these components:

 |Network|  |